juliemoynat/contact-form-7/README-a11y-fixes.md

 In the original Contact Form 7, when there are errors on submitting the form, each field in error has a dedicated individual error message below it.
 These error messages have a `role="alert"` attribute and are not attached to their field so it remains difficult for blind users to access to these messages.

-Moreover, these individual messages are visually displayed and inaccessible to screen readers: that's a problem because people using screen readers are not all blind people.
+Moreover, these individual messages are visually displayed and inaccessible to screen readers: that’s a problem because people using screen readers are not all blind people.

 #### What have been done